 Creating a Clear Separation

 When a seller lands on your buying website and submits their property information, there should be no feasible way for them to find your selling website.
 Likewise, when a buyer lands on your selling website to look at your properties listed for sale, they shouldn't find any links or references to your buying website or company name.
-There should be no way for the outside world to make the connection.

-When you segregate your business activity appropriately, you'll have a much more sustainable and healthy way to communicate with your buyers and sellers in a way that won't create any unnecessary conflicts of interest.
+When you segregate your business activity appropriately, you'll have a much more sustainable and healthy way to communicate with your buyers and sellers in a way that won't create unnecessary conflicts of interest.